Arksine/moonraker/docs/configuration.md

 # moonraker.conf

 [update_manager]
+enable_repo_debug: False
+#   When set to True moonraker will bypass repo validation and allow
+#   updates from unofficial remotes and/or branches.
+Updates on
+#   detached repos are also allowed.
+This option is intended for
+#   developers and should not be used on production machines.
+The
+#   default is False.
+distro: debian
+#   The disto in which moonraker has been installed.
+Currently the
+#   update manager only supports "debian", which encompasses all of
+#   its derivatives.
+The default is debain.
 client_repo:
 #   This is the GitHub repo of the client, in the format of user/client.
 #   For example, this could be set to cadriel/fluidd to update Fluidd or